 Add these to your international travel packing checklist—and pair them with these carry on only smart packing tips for short trips for a lighter, smarter bag.

-Pack a small first-aid kit with band-aids, antiseptic wipes, pain relievers like ibuprofen or acetaminophen, motion sickness tablets, and prescription medications in original labeled bottles.
-Some countries require clear labeling for customs checks (CDC).
+Throw together a small first-aid kit with band-aids, antiseptic wipes, pain relievers like ibuprofen or acetaminophen, and motion sickness tablets.
+Include any prescription medications in their original labeled bottles, some countries won’t let them through customs otherwise (CDC).
+Keep everything organized and easy to find when you need it.

 Health essentials such as hand sanitizer, insect repellent, and blister treatment are lifesavers on walking-heavy trips.
 They deserve a spot on every international travel packing checklist.